SiddharthGoel/MushroomBinaryClassification/README.md

 ## Model and Pipeline

 The final model chosen for this classification task is a **Random Forest** classifier due to its superior performance in terms of accuracy and robustness.
+Hyperparameters tunning also has been done to find the best parameters which gives the best results for the model.

+Below are the best parameters used in the final model creation:- Best Parameters: {'rf__max_depth': 30, 'rf__min_samples_leaf': 1, 'rf__min_samples_split': 2, 'rf__n_estimators': 100}

+Code for model creation is [here](https://github.com/SiddharthGoel/MushroomBinaryClassification/blob/master/ModelCreation.ipynb)

 A machine learning pipeline was created to handle preprocessing steps and the model training process.
 This pipeline was then serialized and saved for deployment purposes.